 US Open champion, A-Levels, Great Britain: 10 questions about Emma Raducanu

-As she celebrates her first Grand Slam at the US Open, here are the answers to 10 questions you may have about the 18-year-old Brit who has created tennis history in New York
+As she appoints a new full-time coach, here are the answers to 10 questions you may have about the 18-year-old Brit who created tennis history in New York

 WHO IS EMMA RADUCANU?